-If you live alone and have acquired a short-term or permanent disability after a major trauma, make a plan with your healthcare provider to work out the services and supports you need, how to access them and if you will need to pay for them.
+If you live alone and have acquired a short-term or permanent disability after a major trauma, make a plan with your healthcare provider to work out the you need, how to access them and if you will need to pay for them.
 Supports you might need may include:

 - access at your home – such as ramps or rails

 - mobility aids – such as a wheelchair or crutches

 - help with bathing or access to the shower or bath

 - driving with a disability or accessing transport – car modifications, transport options

 - getting medications – especially if you live in a remote area

 - accessing other specialist healthcare services